Why Freeze?

 1. Select fresh, high-quality foods.

-3. Package in odorless, tasteless, moisture-proof, vapour-proof packaging to prevent dehydration or absorbing flavours.
+3. Package in odorless, tasteless, airtight, packaging to prevent dehydration and/or absorbtion of off-flavours.

-5. Store at -18°C or lower with as little temperature fluctuation as possible.
+4. Freeze and store at -18°C or lower, with as little temperature fluctuation as possible.

 Loading...